It further argues that:

 | Act in public interest | Defend households | Corporate profit structures prioritised |

-The public argument frames the meter as:
+The public see's the meter as:

 The chart below layout data illustrates how corporate infrastructure parameters dictate static costs even when a house or business reduces their active physical consumption down to absolute zero.